rkoeninger/ShenScript/docs/design.rst

 Fabrications
 ------------

+TODO: this has been adopted again, but to carry substitutions and not statements, could also carry async

 Shen's code style is very expression-oriented and is most easily translated to another expression-oriented language.
 Most of Shen's forms translate directly to expression syntax in JavaScript without a problem.
 All function calls are expressions in JavaScript, conditions can use the :js:`? :` ternary operator, etc. Two forms in particular pose a problem: :shen:`let` and :shen:`trap-error` would most naturally be represented with statements in JavaScript.

 We could just emit :code:`VariableDeclaration` and :code:`TryStatement` AST nodes for these forms, but that causes a compilication when either a statement or an expression might be emitted by the transpiler at any point in the code.
 And while it's easy to embed an expression in a statement construct - just by wrapping in an :code:`ExpressionStatement` - it's harder to embed a statement in an expression.